Contrasting 1895 Bancorp of Wisconsin (BCOW) & Its Peers

 |2.22

-As a group, “Savings institutions, except federal” companies have a potential downside of 2.30%.
-Given 1895 Bancorp of Wisconsin’s rivals higher probable upside, analysts clearly believe 1895 Bancorp of Wisconsin has less favorable growth aspects than its rivals.
+As a group, “Savings institutions, except federal” companies have a potential downside of 0.46%.
+Given 1895 Bancorp of Wisconsin’s competitors higher probable upside, analysts clearly believe 1895 Bancorp of Wisconsin has less favorable growth aspects than its competitors.

-25.6% of 1895 Bancorp of Wisconsin shares are held by institutional investors.
-Comparatively, 41.5% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
-3.5% of 1895 Bancorp of Wisconsin shares are held by company insiders.
-Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary

-1895 Bancorp of Wisconsin rivals beat 1895 Bancorp of Wisconsin on 9 of the 10 factors compared.
+1895 Bancorp of Wisconsin competitors beat 1895 Bancorp of Wisconsin on 9 of the 10 factors compared.

 1895 Bancorp of Wisconsin, Inc. is a holding company, which engages in the provision of banking and financial services through its subsidiary PyraMax Bank.
 It primarily offers residential and commercial real estate loans, commercial loans, and consumer loans.
 The company was founded on January 8, 2019 and is headquartered in Greenfield, WI.